nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 ### Prerequisites
 The following python packages are required for the code to run:
 * Python 3: https://www.python.org/downloads/
 * NumPy: ```pip install numpy```
 * Scikit-learn: ```pip install -U scikit-learn```

+### Note
+The code uses the [TRAINING-tolstoy-anna-karenina.txt]() and [TESTING-tolstoy-anna-karenina-1.txt]() files as the training and testing text.
+These files should be in the same directory as the code.

 ## Author
 Natalia Koliou: find me on [LinkedIn](https://www.linkedin.com/in/natalia-k-b37b01197/).